Sonnet 376

 Sonnet 372

-Two worlds collided in a pub one day
+Two worlds collided in a pub one day—

 Venus and Mars, as I recall quite clear;

-A cataclysmic clash that there did spray
+A cataclysmic clash that did then spray

-Meteors of fire both far and near;
+Meteors of fire that flared both far and near;

-The molten lava from those cloven cores
+The molten mantle from those cloven cores

-Until the visage black of heaven bore
+Until the visage black of Heaven bore

 In numbing silence, fragments strewn about

-Formed in terse orbit mighty belts of stone…
+Soon coalesced in mighty belts of stone—

-I raise a pint: Destroyer of new worlds.
+I raise a pint—Destroyer of new worlds!

 Loubert S Suddaby.
 All Rights Reserved.